 A 401k plan is a defined contribution deferred compensation program that works through salary withholding.
-As such, you generally cannot contribute the money you earn from short-term disability insurance to a 401k account.
+As such, you cannot generally contribute the money you earn from short-term disability insurance to a 401k account.
 But there is nothing preventing you from investing that money elsewhere and still maintaining some of the tax advantages of the 401k.

 Short-term Disability Overview

 Short-term disability insurance protects a worker against an income shock due to illness or injury that prevents her from working.
 In many cases, employers pay for basic short-term disability coverage as an employee benefit.
 Short-term disability helps injured or sick workers pay their bills for a limited period of time, such as 90 days.
 After that time, long-term disability insurance often kicks in.
-Benefits in most instances are taxable to the employee, though the payments typically represent only a portion of the workers pre-disability income.
+Benefits in most instances are taxable to the employee, though the payments typically represent only a fraction of the workers pre-disability income.

 Benefits of the 401k